uhaciogullari/SimpleMvcSitemap/README.md

 return new SitemapProvider().CreateSitemap(new SitemapIndexModel(sitemapIndexNodes));
 ```

-If you are dealing with dynamic data and you are retrieving the data using a LINQ provider; SimpleMvcSitemap can handle the paging for you.
+If you are dealing with dynamic data and you are retrieving the data using a LINQ provider, SimpleMvcSitemap can handle the paging for you.
 A regular sitemap will be created if you don't have more nodes than the sitemap size.

 ![Generating sitemap index files](http://i.imgur.com/ZJ7UNkM.png)